How to Apply

 All applicants for graduate study at George Mason University must meet the admission standards specified in the Graduate Admission Policies chapter of the University Catalog.

 The graduate admissions process is decentralized at Mason; meaning that each college or school has their own admissions staff.
 Applicants should send their applications and support documents directly to the Graduate Admissions Application Processing Center assigned to their program.
 Once a graduate application is complete and ready to be evaluated for admission, the graduate application file is sent to the academic department for review by the Faculty Admissions Committee.
+All admission application materials are the property of George Mason University and will not be returned to the applicant, nor shared with another individual, institution or organization under any circumstances.
+Materials for non-enrolled students will be destroyed.

 For a list of the Graduate Admissions Application Processing Centers with contact information, please go to our mailing addresses and contacts page.
 Graduate admission questions may be directed to the specific center assigned to an applicant’s program by school, college, or institute.